[Maya][Python] Spinbox using maya.cmds?

 A core advantage of using the builtin commands is forward compatibility.
 Plus Qt happens to bring a lot of complexity to the table.

-Though I will admit that I don’t often work with cmds directly, instead I use https://github.com/theodox/mGui/ which is a wrapper that @Theodox and I collaborate on.
+Though I will admit that I don’t often work with cmds directly, instead I use GitHub - theodox/mGui: Python module for cleaner maya GUI layout syntax which is a wrapper that @Theodox and I collaborate on.
 Helps take a lot of the mess and ick out of using cmds.

 1 Like